usnistgov/ARIAC/docs/competition/trials.md

     * The `offset` field describes the offset between parts of the same type and color that will be spawned on the conveyor belt.
 The `offset` field is a float value in meters.
     * The `flipped` field describes whether the parts are flipped on the conveyor belt.
 The `flipped` field can be set to `true` or `false`.
 If the `flipped` field is not defined, the parts will not be flipped.
 See the [Challenges](challenges.md) page for more information about flipped parts.
     * The `rotation` field describes the rotation of the parts on the conveyor belt.

+## Challenges

+The field `challenges` is used to define the challenges that will be used in the trial.
+See the [Challenges](challenges.md) page for more information on how to define challenges.

+## Orders

+The field `orders` is used to define the orders that will be used in the trial.
+See the [Orders and Tasks](orders.md) page for more information on how to define orders.